olqmin/java-console-game/README.md

 # What is this repo? #
 - This repository might be helpful to everyone who is interested in learning Java programming language.
 - It contains game which leverages java standard console for input and output, thus no advanced knowledge is needed to further enhance the game.
+- High level overview of the game design is available - game-design-document.png

 # Where is the game inspired from?
 - We have studied the game from the link below: